 Don’t underestimate the complexity of your truck accident claim.
 Talk to a lawyer who knows how to investigate truck accidents and who can gather the facts you need to demand the compensation you deserve.

 Take a stand after your accident.
 Contact our law firm.

 The stakes can often be very high in cases involving commercial truck drivers.
 Trucking companies, insurance providers and their attorneys know this.
 That’s why they often take an aggressive approach and do everything they can to dismiss or deny your claim.

 They don’t intimidate us.
 We know how to take on trucking companies, insurance companies or anyone else who stands in our way for justice.
 As your lawyer, we will thoroughly investigate your crash, including reviewing the truck’s so-called “black box” data recorder, also known as an event data recorder or electronic control module.
 These devices often contain important information such as the speed the truck was traveling at the time of the crash, when the truck driver last took a break and if the driver applied the brakes before the accident.

-Give your truck accident claim the attention it rightfully deserves.
+Get a Fort Wayne truck accident attorney who will give your claim the attention it rightfully deserves.
 Contact our law firm and schedule a free consultation with one of our lawyers.
-We have offices in Fort Wayne and other locations in Indiana.
+We have offices in Fort Wayne, Indianapolis and other locations in Indiana.